home

 In all likelihood this could be one of the biggest wastes of time.
 And yet infinitely satisfying which I'm sure says something about me.

-Walk Photos (Posted 19:58:15 on 24th November 2007)
+(Posted 19:58:15 on 24th November 2007 by Rag)

 I've put some photos up under the San Francisco Bay Area section of a couple of walks that we've done:

 The funniest thing that happened was a very strange comment by Karen.
 Part of this walking malarkey is intended to allow me to get to photograph some of the wildlife.
 Rather difficult when you're accompanied by a squeaky stroller and a noisy two year old.
-There was one point when I saw a dragonfly and through it would be cool if I could get a picture of it when William came plowing through obviously scaring everything.
+There was one point when I saw a dragonfly and thought it would be cool if I could get a picture of it when William came plowing through obviously scaring everything.
 I made the comment that the combined noise of the stroller and William were scaring everything away.
 To which Karen replied “What?
 Do you mean the animals or the grass?”

 I didn't answer the question at the time as I don't think I would have come out with anything constructive.
 It did amuse me for the rest of the walk as I had visions of grass jumping out of the ground and running away.

-Four Rums (and Coke) (Posted 19:51:28 on 23rd November 2007)
+Four Rums (and Coke)

 This site now has forums!
 I've created a section for forums.
 Levels have been created to group the forums and make it easy to find what you're looking for (or at least give you a fighting chance).
 The logic behind it is simply: